chaos-mesh/chaosd/README.md

 # chaosd

-Chaosd is an easy-to-use Chaos Engineering tool.
-This tool is used to inject failures to the physic node, such as kill process, network failure, CPU burn, memory burn, etc.
+Chaosd is an easy-to-use Chaos Engineering tool used to inject failures to a physical node.

 ## Prerequisites